Preparing your application

 Dec 1 - The field assistant will wait for a week after the deadline to begin reviewing applications and if any supporting documents are missing, you will be notified via email to complete your application.
 If however the bulk of your application has not been received on or about the deadline, your application may be rejected.

-Feb 1 - This is the application deadline for the MPS in Agriculture Public Garden Leadership Fellows Program for Fall admission (there is no spring admission).
+Feb 15 - Is the application deadline for the MPS in Agriculture and Life Sciences and the Public Garden Leadership Fellows Program for Fall admission.

 Mar 1 - April 15 - Acceptances are based on a multitude of factors including all application components; matching faculty and applicant research interest; either internal or external funding; whether there is room in the program; relative ranking of applicants, availability of research funding, etc.